Stybel Peabody & Associates

 HELPING COMPANIES BETTER MANAGE KEY “MANAGEMENT TRANSITIONS:”

-retained executive search, coaching, and outplacement.
+retained executive search, coaching, and retained search.

 Christina Maslach and Michael P. Leiter THE TRUTH ABOUT BURNOUT San Francisco: Jossey-Bass, 1997